CVE-2025-9871: CWE-59: Improper Link Resolution Before File Access ('Link Following') in Razer Synapse 3

 Technical Analysis

 CVE-2025-9871 is a local privilege escalation vulnerability identified in Razer Synapse 3, specifically version 3.10.228.21112.
-The root cause is an improper link resolution issue (CWE-59) within the Razer Chroma SDK installer component.
-This flaw allows an attacker who already has the ability to execute code with low privileges on the system to create symbolic links that the installer follows incorrectly.
-By exploiting this behavior, the attacker can cause the installer to delete arbitrary files, which can be leveraged to escalate privileges to SYSTEM level.
-This escalation enables the attacker to execute arbitrary code with the highest system privileges, compromising the entire system's confidentiality, integrity, and availability.
-The vulnerability does not require user interaction but does require prior low-privilege code execution, which could be achieved through other means such as phishing or local access.
-The CVSS v3.0 score is 7.8, reflecting high severity due to the combination of local attack vector, low complexity, and high impact on confidentiality, integrity, and availability.
-No public exploits are known at this time, but the vulnerability was assigned by the Zero Day Initiative (ZDI) as ZDI-CAN-26373 and published on October 29, 2025.
-The absence of patches at the time of disclosure increases the urgency for defensive measures.
-The vulnerability is particularly relevant for environments where Razer Synapse 3 is installed, commonly gaming and esports setups, but also potentially in professional settings where Razer hardware and software are used.
+The root cause is an improper link resolution (CWE-59) in the Razer Chroma SDK installer component.
+The vulnerability allows an attacker who already has the ability to execute code with low privileges on the system to create symbolic links that the installer follows incorrectly.
+This leads to arbitrary file deletion during the installation process.
+By exploiting this, an attacker can escalate their privileges to SYSTEM level, enabling execution of arbitrary code with the highest system privileges.
+The vulnerability does not require user interaction but does require prior local access with limited code execution capabilities.
+The CVSS v3.0 base score is 7.8, indicating high severity, with vector AV:L/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H, meaning the attack is local, requires low complexity, low privileges, no user interaction, and impacts confidentiality, integrity, and availability significantly.
+No public exploits are known at this time, but the vulnerability was published on October 29, 2025, and was reserved by ZDI under ZDI-CAN-26373.
+The lack of a patch link suggests that a fix may not yet be available, emphasizing the need for mitigation strategies.

 Potential Impact